Boy Scouts – Barrier Island Patch and Oceanography Merit Badge Programs

 Programs are offered year-round, rain or shine, and must be scheduled in advance.

 To help you plan your program, we’ve included all our program information on this page.
-Additionally, you can get a copy of our Adult Leader Guide by clicking on this link, and if you call us at 912-786-5917, between 10 a.m. and 5 p.m.
-Lisa will help you put your program together.
+Additionally, Get a PDF of our Adult Leader Guide and if you call us at 912-786-5917, Monday through Friday, between 10 a.m. and 5 p.m., We’ll help you put your program together.

 Barrier Island Patch Program

 This two-hour program for scouts of all ages highlights the dynamics of Georgia’s barrier islands.
 Hike along the shore and learn about the forces behind tides and waves, sand dune formation and importance, and the effects of development on islands.
 Then, choose sand sifting (ankle-deep) or seine netting (waist-deep) to discover the wildlife below the sand or in the surf.
 Finally, tour our Coastal Georgia Gallery in search of gliding stingrays, scampering hermit crabs, tons of turtles, and more!

-The Tybee Island Marine Science Center Fun Patch is available in our Discovery Shop for $3.50
+The Tybee Island Marine Science Center Fun Patch is available in our Discovery Shop for $3.75 including tax.

 Beach Ecology Walk

 Scouts explore the dynamics of Georgia’s barrier islands on a guided beach walk along the shore of Tybee’s beach.
 The barrier islands along Georgia’s coast are introduced.
 The intertidal zone, the origin of sand, the forces behind the tides and waves, sand dune formation and its importance are explained along the walk.
 The effects of pollution and development on the ocean and shoreline will be examined.
 Various animals and plants are identified.
 Adaptations for survival on a barrier island are emphasized.
 The life cycle of the Loggerhead Sea Turtle is explained.
-Your girls may collect unoccupied shells during the Beach Ecology Walk.
+Your scouts may collect unoccupied shells during the Beach Ecology Walk.
 (1 hour)

 Guided Gallery Tour